 COVID Vaccine FAQs

-The Moderna COVID Vaccine has arrived!
+The COVID Vaccine is available!

 Can the vaccine make me sick with COVID-19?
 No. None of the vaccine contain the live virus that causes COVID-19.
 This means that a COVID-19 vaccine cannot make you sick with COVID-19.